Our Ultimate Baby Registry Checklist

 As always, we and other Alpha Mom readers LOVE to read about specific items that you found useful to have immediately and which just took up precious space.
 So, bring it on!

-Here’s a printable version of our “what to register for your baby” list that you can download and print out, to take to the baby store with you if that’s how you roll.
+Here’s a printable version of our “what to register for your baby” checklist that you can download and print out, to take to the baby store with you if that’s how you roll.

 If you’re considering an online baby registry, we recommend our affiliate Amazon’s Baby Registry, which offers free 90-day returns on baby store purchases.
 You can even add items from other websites onto to your baby registry.